-If the draft submitted to the Examining Committee is acceptable, they can sign the Certificate of Committee Approval forms at the final examination.
+If the draft submitted to the Examination Committee is acceptable, the members can sign the Certificate of Committee Approval forms immediately following the final examination.
 If revisions are required, signatures can be collected at a later date after the examination.
-Once revisions are included, one copy of the dissertation, all of the Certificates of Committee Approval, and the Departmental Format Approval form, should be submitted to the Graduate Coordinator for format approval, as required by the Graduate College.
+Once revisions are included, one copy of the dissertation, all of the Certificates of Committee Approval, and the Departmental Format Approval form should be submitted to the Graduate Coordinator for format approval, as required by the Graduate College.
 In addition, the Department of NRES requires some additional format requirements.
 Dissertations will not be approved when presented solely in publication format.
-They must be formatted as a thesis.
-This means:
+A formatted thesis is required.
+See guidelines under Preparation of Dissertation.